Aquaculture of sea cucumbers: Larvae

 The first month after hatching is particularly crucial and mortality during the larval phases is particularly high.
 Larval survival drops to 30 – 34% after the first 20 days of hatching and larval development.
 Larvae usually hatch 48 hours after fertilisation and spend their first 17 days as feeding larvae or auricularia.
 During this phase they are fed on a mix of planktonic microalgae (Rhodomonas salina, Chaetoceros calcitrans, C. mulleri, Isochrysis galbana and Pavlova lutheri are most commonly used).
 The proportions and overall quantity of microalgal feed species varies with larval stage, and the quantity is gradually increased as larvae grow until they metamorphose into the doliolaria or non-feeding phase (around day 17.)
 Individuals in this phase of their development are put into a tank with settlement cues.
-These may include food items such as seagrass extract, seaweed extract, Algamac2000, Algamac Protein Plus, dead algae, benthic diatoms (Nitzchia sp. and Navicula sp.) and spirulina.
+These may include food items such as seagrass extract, seaweed extract, Algamac2000, Algamac Protein Plus, dead algae, benthic diatoms (Nitzschia sp. and Navicula sp.) and spirulina.

 Around day 19 of development the larvae transform into their pentacula phase and settle.
 Plates or polythene sheets are provided as substrate for larvae to settle on and to feed off.
-Benthic diatoms Nitzchia sp. and Navicula sp. are most effective as settlement cues.
+Benthic diatoms Nitzschia sp. and Navicula sp. are most effective as settlement cues.